 The website is available for students and parents at https://inspire.westminster.sa.edu.au/Play/OutdoorEducation/Pages/default.aspx

-In December we are planning for a group of Duke of Edinburgh students to complete the famous Walls of Jerusalem walking circuit, a day of white-water kayaking on the Derwent River and then a few days of rock-climbing at the coastal area of Freycinet.
+In December a group of 36 Duke of Ed students will complete the famous Gillespie Pass alpine walking circuit.
+The students will encounter snow in the pass, ice-laden lakes and glorious scenery.
+The four-day walk will be followed up with two days of white-water kayaking on the Hawea River and then a few days of rock-climbing, canyoning and optional adventure activities in and around the Adventure Capital of Queenstown.
 These end-of-year trips are a great culminating experience for students who are keen to pursue their involvement in expeditions in environments totally diverse from SA.

-The first two of the Westventure camps for 2019 were a great introduction to the school year for over 70 students from six Houses.
-The weather has tested the students and staff with the flexibility of the program proving that the student outcomes can be achieved despite a degree of modification and adapting to deal with heat or strong winds.
+The first two of the Westventure camps for 2020 were a great introduction to the school year for over 66 students from three Houses.
+Sam Ferguson has quickly settled into his new role as Westventure coordinator, backed up by a highly skilled instructor team including enthusiastic involvement by many of our Old Scholars.
+The weather has tested the students and staff with the flexibility of the program proving that the student outcomes can be achieved despite a degree of modification and adapting to deal with heat, monsoonal rain or strong winds.

-The Outdoor Education Staff have been impressed from the start and this has been re-enforced by the many visitors, including the Principal, Head of Senior School, Heads of House and School House Captains who have visited the Westventure campus.
+The Outdoor Education Staff have been impressed with the start and this has been re-enforced by the many visitors, including the Principal, Head of Senior School, Heads of House and House Captains who have visited the Westventure campus.

-We will be conducting a number of expeditions over the April Holidays.
+We will be conducting a number of expeditions over Term 1.